sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

 ## Step 1: Secure the Server

-> [!NOTE]
-> If you have access to a sudo user account instead of the root user, start from step 6 below.

 1. Open the terminal application of your choice on your computer.

 1. Locate the access credentials of the Debian server you have created (see System Requirements above).